Boualam3/Instagram-Reels-Scraper/README.md

 ## ✅ To-Do / Improvements

 -   Save scroll position to continue later

--   Retry failed network requests

--   GUI version (maybe)
+-   Improve Scraping and its Logs in GUI